jen2ags/Med-Portal/README.md

     * express-session
     * node
     * handlebars
- * npm install dotenv -save
+2. Run npm install dotenv -save in the terminal.
-    * Be sure to save your database, username, and password in the .env file and then make sure it is added to the .gitignore
+    * Be sure to save your database, username, and password in the .env file and then make sure .env is added to the .gitignore

-Then, be sure to go into you mysql shell using:
+3. Open mysql shell using:
     * mysql -u root -p
         * When here, run source db/schema.sql
         * Then, quit.

-In the root of the application run the following commands:
+4. In the root of the application run the following commands:
     * node seeds
     * npm start

 ## Website